Vihangihimaya/SPIL-web-1.0/README.md

 I would like to provide some context on the implementation:

-*   **Frontend:** The frontend application is complete and fully functional, reflecting my standard of work and expertise in [Your Frontend Tech].
+*   **Frontend:** The frontend application is complete and fully functional, reflecting my standard of work and expertise.
 *   **Backend (.NET):** The backend was developed as a valuable learning opportunity.
 My primary expertise is in **Node.js**, and while I was excited to work with .NET, the constrained timeline was a significant challenge for diving deep into the ecosystem.

 I have implemented the core backend functionality to the best of my ability within the given timeframe.
 I am aware that certain aspects could be further optimized with more .NET experience, and I welcome any constructive feedback on the approach.